Nik8x/Mental-Health-Analysis-Classification/README.md

 # Mental-Health-Analysis-Classification
-Analyzing and Quantifying the data, Aplly H2O with RF, XgBoost, Deep Learning and simple models with RF, XgB, GBM
+Analyzing and Quantifying the data, Apply H2O with RF, XgBoost, Deep Learning and simple models with RF, XgB, GBM